Academy of Marxism

 The Academy of Marxism, Chinese Academy of Social Sciences is an institute under the Chinese Academy of Social Sciences that conducts research on Marxism.

 History

-It was known as the Institute of Marxism–Leninism and Mao Zedong Thought.
+It was previously known as the Institute of Marxism–Leninism and Mao Zedong Thought.
 It was renamed and rebuilt on May 19, 2005, at the meeting of the Politburo Standing Committee of the Chinese Communist Party.
 It was officially established on December 26, 2005 (the 112th anniversary of Mao Zedong's birth).

 Functions

 At present, the Institute's "primary task" is to "study, research, interpret and publicize Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era".

 Organization

 Currently, the Academy of Marxism consists of 5 research departments and 18 research laboratories: